A day full of secrets about edible plants

 - 10.00: Our guide walks with your group via the Medieval Garden, through the Fragrance and Colour Garden, to the Culinary Garden.
 You will learn all about our eating habits, from the past to the present, as well as our Belgian food culture.
 We conclude with a friendly aperitif on the terrace, after which we walk to the Orangery.

 - 11.30: Lunch in the Orangery.
-Two options: a tasty salad or hot meal, or an extensive shared lunch.
-More info (link no menu)
+Two options: a tasty salad or hot meal.

 - 13.00: The group takes the little train to the Plant Palace.
 We pass our bees; their honey can be bought in the Garden Shop.

 - 13.20: Visit to the Plant Palace.
 Discover the banana tree and the coconut palm.
 The guide will tell you how plants have changed the destiny of humans, or was it the other way round?

 - 14.00: Walk to the exit (15min) and a visit to the Garden Shop.